pentaclexyz/minipent/README.md

 ### deploy backend

-to allow public access to the API : sign in to strapi admin panel and check `find`, `findOne` on each endpoint in:
+$ railway link

+select repo

+$ railway up

+select be instance to deploy

+Next, navigate to your strapi admin panel [api.domain.xyz/admin]

+Go to:
 `settings > USERS & PERMISSIONS PLUGIN > roles > public`
+and check `find`, `findOne` on each endpoint

 (ooh yay they were already set from the copied db!)

 ## deploy frontend

+$ railway link

+select repo

+$ railway up

+select fe instance to deploy